Naples' central transport hub...

 Local transportWalking, metro, taxis

-The little narrow-gauge Circumvesuviana Railway runs from Naples to Ecolano (Herculaneum), Pompeii Villa Dei Misteri & Sorrento, usually with a train every 30 minutes.
-They have several other lines, but this is clearly the most important for travellers.
-It's run by local transport authority EAV, www.eavsrl.it.
-Just buy a ticket at the EAV ticket office (reached immediately before the Circumvesuviana platforms), it's a metro-style turn-up-and-go service.
-The trains are usually graffiti'd and can be crowded at peak times, but in spite of that it's a lovely ride around the Bay of Naples, with views of Vesuvius on one side and of the Bay on the other.
-Keep an eye on your valuables, it's not a place for leaving a wallet sticking out of back pockets, but having said that, I've never had any problem so don't let it put you off.
+I've a soft spot for the little Circumvesuviana, the trains may be graffiti'd and can be crowded at peak times, but it's a lovely ride around the Bay of Naples with views of Vesuvius on one side and of the sea on the other.
+Look after your valuables, it's not a place for leaving a wallet sticking out of a back pocket, but I've never had any problem so don't let it put you off.
 More about visiting Pompeii.

-EAV ticket office for the Circumvesuviana Railway Circumvesuviana Railway platforms, Porta Garibaldi
+EAV ticket office for the Circumvesuviana Railway Circumvesuviana ticket gates

 Back to top